Save Bournemouth Air Festival

 Bournemouth Air Festival is under threat

-• BCP Council believes the net cost, does not justify the event taking place.
+• BCP Council believes the net cost to the council does not justify the event taking place.

 • Green Party councillors who have a formal agreement with the Lib Dem led coalition council have been advocating to cease the event for many years.